 With her sanity at risk, Olivia Chandler needs answers to break free from the traumatic stress which holds her captive, but the answers lie with the one person Olivia refuses to see.

-Olivia Chandler’s journey continues in Family Matters (In the Best Interest of the Child, Book 2), coming August 2017.
+Olivia Chandler’s journey continues in Family Matters (In the Best Interest of the Child, Book 2), coming soon.

 Find out the back story.